America's Black Holocaust Museum

 America's Black Holocaust Museum (ABHM) is dedicated to the history of the Black Holocaust in America.
-The museum was founded in 1988 by James Cameron, who became well known after surviving a lynching.
+The museum was founded in 1988 by James Cameron, who became well known after surviving a lynching in 1930.

 Cameron died in 2006, and in 2008, the museum's board of directors announced that the museum would be closed temporarily because of the reduced funding that occurred during the 2008 Great Recession.
 A foundation was created in 2012 to continue Cameron's legacy and vision.
-In 2012, the foundation re-opened ABHM as a 3,200+ page virtual museum available on their website.
+In 2012, the foundation re-opened ABHM as a 3,200-plus-page virtual museum available on their website.

-In 2016, the foundation announced plans to move the physical museum to Milwaukee's historic Bronzeville neighborhood, with an originally-planned 2019 re-opening, but due to the COVID-19 pandemic, the re-opening was delayed.
-Shortly following, an anonymous $10M donation in late 2021 was received, and the museum re-opened in February 2022.
+In 2016, the foundation announced plans to reopen the physical museum in Milwaukee's historic Bronzeville neighborhood, on the footprint of the original museum, with an originally-planned 2019 re-opening, but due to the COVID-19 pandemic, the re-opening was delayed.
+Shortly following, an anonymous $10 million donation in late 2021 was received, and the museum re-opened in February 2022.

 History

 James Cameron

-After surviving a lynching at age 16 in which two companions died, and subsequently spending five years in prison, James Cameron was determined to do something important with the rest of his life.
-He got an education, worked hard, raised five children, and spent his life studying the African-American experience in the United States.
+After surviving a lynching at age 16 in which two companions died, and subsequently spending five years in prison, James Cameron got an education and spent his life studying the African-American experience in the United States.
 He worked in civil rights, wrote independent articles, pamphlets, and a memoir called A Time of Terror: A Survivor's Story.
 Cameron also amassed a large collection of materials and artifacts related to African-American history.
 After retirement, Cameron and his wife visited Yad Vashem, the Holocaust memorial museum in Israel.
-He thought that museum's focus on the personal history of individuals and their stories led to a better understanding of the reality of the Holocaust.
+He thought that the museum's focus on the personal history of individuals and their stories led to a better understanding of the reality of the Holocaust.
 Then living in Milwaukee, Wisconsin, in 1988 he founded his museum with the help of philanthropist Daniel Bader, having collected materials on the African-American experience in the US for many years.